quran/api-js/README.md

 # @quranjs/api

-A library for fetching quran data from the quran.com API.
-It is a wrapper around the [quran.com API](https://quran.api-docs.io/).
-This library also works in both Node.js and the browser.
+A library for fetching quran data from the [quran.com API](https://quran.api-docs.io/).
+This library also works on both Node.js and the browser.

 ## Installation